GoogleChrome/inert-polyfill/README.md

 Most limitations revolve around keyboard access and the tab key-

-- Positive values of `tabIndex` are ignored, and the polyfill will always tab either directly before or after an `inert` element
+- Some browsers (Firefox) don't support emulating tab events, so positive values of `tabIndex` may be ignored
   - Avoid relying on a specific tab order
 - Inert elements at the very start or end of a page may prevent tab access to the browser's chrome
-- Elements within an inert element may still receive `focus` and `blur` events
+- Elements within an inert element may still receive intermediate `focus` and `blur` events

 Other limitations include-